 4. “Am I going to grant this moment the ability to have that kind of control over me?”

-Mom always taught us that we don’t have much control over much in our lives, but we do have control over our attitudes.
+Mom always taught us that we don’t have control over much in our lives, but we do have control over our attitudes.
 Our attitudes are a choice, so why not choose a good one?
 When you are feeling like your joy is being taken from you, choose to take it back.
 Demonstrate a choice to gain control of the moment, to gain control of your thoughts.
-Do not allow that inconsiderate person, that thoughtless driver, or that lid that just came off the coffee cup leaving the contents in your lap, to control you.
+Do not allow that inconsiderate person, that thoughtless driver, or that lid that just came off the coffee cup leaving the contents in your lap, to control of you.
 Take back the power by taking back your joy.

 The second perspective specifically address how to find joy at work.

 We spend way too much of our lives at work to not enjoy it.
 So, amidst the busy seasons and the difficult projects, I am sharing three places to look for your joy when you have lost it at work.